Development of the Te Hiku Conservation Management Strategy

 - Once the NZCA has approved the strategy, it will be published and it becomes operative.

-If you would like to be notified as the drafting progresses, please send us your name and contact details.
+If you would like to receive an email when the draft has been notified, please send your name and contact details to tehikuCMS@doc.govt.nz.